skeetcha/goplural/CONTRIBUTING.md

 ## 🚀 Development Setup

 ### Prerequisites
-- Python 3.8 or higher
+- Go version 1.24.2 or higher
 - Git
 - A text editor or IDE